-CIMMYT provides a maize doubled haploid (DH) production service at cost to maize breeding programs in Africa and Latin America at its DH facilities in Kenya and Mexico.
+CIMMYT provides a maize doubled haploid (DH) production service at cost to maize breeding programs in Africa, Latin America and Asia at its DH facilities in Kenya, Mexico, and India.

 CIMMYT established centralized DH line production facilities for Africa at KALRO-Kiboko, Kenya.
-A similar facility is also in operation for Latin America at CIMMYT’s experimental station in Agua Fría, Mexico.
+Similar facilities are also in operation for Latin America at CIMMYT’s experimental station in Agua Fría, Mexico and for Asia at Agricultural Research station, Kunigal in collaboration with University of Agricultural Sciences (UAS)-Bangalore.
 Public and private sector organizations involved in maize breeding can access the DH production service by signing a DH service agreement.